DanishjeetSingh/algo_trading/README.md

 - setup alpaca paper trading to buy and sell stocks
 - get jim cramers tweets and send it to gpt
 - set up gpt to suggest which stocks to buy and sell
-- once it's all up and running host all of this onto a firebase server where it can run for some time
+- once it's all up and running create a cron job according to stock market timings M-F

 ### updates